History of the Jews in Brody: Hasidism

-"Ban of Hasidism" (1772)
+Ban on Hasidism (1772)

-When thanks to Besht, the Hasidism started taking a shape of large-scale social phenomenon, in 1772 the same Brody Community issued a famous harsh ban against its own "son and offspring" Besht and "illness infected" Hasidim with the exception of allowing the prayer in Lurianic rite.
-Gershon Kutover (Brody native, secretary to Baal Shem Tov and his brother-in-law, who settled in Palestine later) was here to defend his employer when Brody sages were preparing to anathematise him, and so they did.
-Brody ban of 1772 encompassed a great number of Hasidic practices, including Hasidic shehitah (slaughter by Talmud forbidden honed shehitah knives / geschleefeene) that irritated the Misnagdim.
-Brody ban justly predicted the impact the movement might have in Galicia.
+As Hasidism grew as a social phenomenon, a ban was issued in Brody, forbidding a great number of Hasidic practices and only allowing prayer in the Lurianic rite.
+Among the forbidden practices were the Hasidic shehitah (slaughter by Talmud forbidden honed shehitah knives / geschleefeene) that irritated the Misnagdim.

+Brody native Gershon Kutover (secretary to Baal Shem Tov and his brother-in-law, who settled in Palestine later) defended his employer when sages were preparing to anathematise him, in which they eventually succeeded.

 The proclamation is included in the pamphlet Zamir arisim ve-harevot surim.
 Brodyites expressed their concern that the new heresy can bring a catastrophe on whole Polish Jewry discrediting God's name in the same way as Frankists and Sabbateans did.
 Brody sages feared that the sect was particularly dangerous as there was no high authority to interfere after dissolution of the Great Council of Fours Lands.
 Brody declaration caused great furore on the tsaddiks when learning of it, who in their turn became even more active in a fight for a believer, as a cause of it.